 How much stuff do you have laying around your house or yard which you don’t need or use?
-Spend time today decluttering your home, listing things to sell and freeing up your space as part of the 21 Say Money Challenge.
+Spend time today decluttering your home, listing things to sell and freeing up your space.
 I have information on how to list, where to list, what I sell and how I make over $10,000 a month selling things here.

 You don’t use most of what you own!